yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 # Converting Docker image to Singularity

 We converted a Docker image to singularity one using *singularity build* subcommand in previous episodes.
 And also, we can use *singularity pull* subcommand to achieve the same outcome.
-As an example for the image conversion, we will use a biconda package named, trimmomatic software which is available as docker image in quay.io registry.
+As an example for the image conversion, we will use a biconda package named, [trimmomatic](https://bioconda.github.io/recipes/trimmomatic/README.html) software which is available as docker image in Quay container registry.
 Trimmomatic is a flexible read trimming tool for Illumina NGS data.

 ###  Expected outcome of this tutorial:
 Upon completion of this tutorial, you will be able to: